globalise-huygens/2025-warwick-workshop/README.md

 ![Full example](images/example_full.png)

 The goal of this workshop is to get a sense of the kind of information that can be extracted from these maps.
 We are not looking for a complete transcription or annotation of the maps.
 Feel free to annotate as much or as little as you like.

+## Output
+At the end of the workshop, we hope to generate an overview of all annotations made.
+Check out the [output.md](output.md) file in this repository for this overview.